AlexandreBiguet/archaste/README.md

 ## Next steps

-- [ ] frontend - generate mermaid instead of json so that output could be added directly into a doc
+- [ ] frontend - generate mermaid instead of json so that output could be added directly into a doc instead of a webpage
 - [ ] backend - implement function call tree